J.P. Crawford Player Props: Mariners vs. Angels

 J.P.
 Crawford At The Plate

+- He has hit a long ball in 5.0% of his games this season, and 1.2% of his plate appearances.

-- Crawford has had an RBI in 13 games this year (22.0%), including six multi-RBI outings (10.2%).
+- Crawford has had an RBI in 14 games this season (23.3%), including six multi-RBI outings (10.0%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.